lucia-auth/lucia/pages/sessions/basic-api/prisma.md

 	return token;
 }
 ```

-> Throughout the site, we will use packages from [Oslo](https://oslojs.dev) for various operations.
-Oslo packages are fully-typed, lightweight, and has minimal dependencies.
-You can of course replace them with your own code, runtime-specific modules, or your preferred library.

 The session ID will be SHA-256 hash of the token.
 We'll set the expiration to 30 days.